 Moving a KMXP sensor along a magnetic scale will produce a sine and a cosine output signal as a function of its position.
 In order to deliver satisfying results, this will be achieved as long as the air gap between sensor edge and magnetic scale surface does not exceed approximately half of the pole pitch.
 As the sensor principle is based on the anisotropic magneto resistance effect, the signal amplitudes are nearly independent on the magnetic field strength and therefore air gap variations do not have a strong effect on the accuracy.
 The sensor detects a magnetic gradient field and is thus almost insensitive to homogenous stray fields.
 Sensor components are available for 1mm, 2mm and 5mm pole pitch.

+Please carefully read the disclaimer before using any of this data.
 Your use of this data constitutes your acceptance of the terms and conditions set forth below.
 If you do not agree to those terms and conditions, please click on the I Disagree link.

-This information has been provided to you free of charge for your use but remains the sole property of Tyco Electronics Corporation ("TE").
-While TE has used reasonable efforts to ensure its accuracy, TE does not guarantee that it is error-free, nor makes any other representation, warranty, or guarantee that the information is completely accurate or up-to-date.
+This information has been provided to your free of charge for your use but remains the sole property of TE Connectivity Corporation (''TE'') or SnapEDA, Inc. or Ultra Librarian/EMA Design Automation, Inc. (collectively, "Company").
+While Company has used reasonable efforts to ensure its accuracy, Company does not guarantee that it is error-free, not makes any other representation, warranty, or guarantee that the information is completely accurate or up-to-date.
 In many cases, the CAD data has been simplified to remove proprietary detail while maintaining critical interface geometric detail for use by customers.
-TE expressly disclaims all implied warranties regarding this information, including but not limited to any implied warranties or merchantability or fitness for a particular purpose.
+Company expressly disclaims all implied warranties regarding this information, including but not limited to any implied warranties or merchantability or fitness for a particular purpose.